Sustainability Consultant

 According to the Investment Intentions Survey in Jan 2026, 38% of investors plan to increase real estate investment over the next two years.
 However, ShelterBox warns that rising extreme weather could lead to the loss of 8.35 million homes annually until 2040.

-Renewable Energy
+Renewable Energy Investment

 Over the past few decades, the transition to a greener economy has created many new job opportunities.
 Still, as Artificial Intelligence (AI) gains momentum and offers immense potential, there is a growing concern that it may lead to unpredictable job losses.